Gurbirsingh3/GLOBAL_SUPERSTORE_2.0/README.md

 ---

-## 🧭 Overview
+## 🧭 Project Overview

-Welcome to the **Global Superstore Dashboard** — an interactive and visually engaging Power BI / Tableau / Excel-based dashboard (choose your tool 🎨) that provides deep insights into global sales performance, profitability, and regional distribution.

-This project helps businesses and analysts understand how different markets and product categories contribute to overall success, highlighting areas for improvement and growth 📈.
+Welcome to the **Global Superstore Excel Dashboard** repository!
+This project contains an interactive Excel dashboard built using the **Global Superstore datase**t to help analyze sales, profits, and performance metrics across regions and categories.This project showcases data analysis, KPIs tracking, and insightful visualizations built entirely in **Microsoft Excel** 📈

 ---